 “Education makes us what we are” Claude Adrien Helveticus

 Our small class sizes are a vital foundation for success.
-Our aim is to nurture individuals who are educated, cultured and have a zest for learning.
+Our aim is to nurture but challenge individuals who are educated, cultured and have a zest for learning.
 With our wide range of courses, experienced and dedicated teaching staff and strong sense of community, we help students achieve the best possible results.
-We ensure every student has a bespoke timetable tailored to meet her individual apitudes, needs and goals.
+We ensure every student has a bespoke timetable tailored to meet their individual aptitudes, needs and goals.